 \subsection{Fairness in Verification Token Selection}

 SV selects a subset of drafted tokens for verification and discards the rest to maximize goodput.
-As a result, some queries in a batch may consistently have few or no tokens selected for verification.
-While the target model's verification guarantees progress by generating at least one token per query—thus preventing starvation—we still evaluate the fairness of SV's verification token selection.

-For this analysis, we ran generation with 1024 inputs (draft length=5) and calculated the average number of tokens verified for each sequence.
+Thus, some queries in a batch may have few or no tokens verified.
+While the target model's verification guarantees progress by generating at least one token per query (preventing starvation), we still evaluate the fairness of SV's verification token selection.
+For this analysis, we ran generation with 1024 inputs and calculated the average number of tokens verified for each sequence.
 We then examined the five queries with the smallest average verification lengths.
-The detailed results are presented in the appendix\,\ref{sec:worst-case}.
-Compared to the overall average of 4.1 tokens, these bottom five queries had an average of 2.9 tokens verified.
-Notably, 39\% of their steps involved verifying 4--5 tokens, while 47\% involved 1--2 tokens, suggesting that token allocation remains fairly distributed even in these edge cases.
-This shows that SV’s token selection remains reasonably balanced across queries and does not result in substantial unfairness.
+Compared to the overall average of 4.1 tokens, these bottom five queries had an average of 2.9 tokens verified; 39\% of their steps involved verifying 4--5 tokens, while 47\% involved 1--2 tokens, suggesting that their token allocation is fairly distributed.
+The full results are shown in the appendix, but SV's token selection is reasonably balanced and does not result in substantial unfairness.